telerik/blazor-docs/components/grid/editing/inline.md

 To enable Inline editing in the grid, set its `EditMode` property to `Telerik.Blazor.GridEditMode.Inline`, then handle the CRUD events as shown in the example below.

->caption The Command buttons and the grid events let you handle data operations in Inline edit mode
+>caption The Command buttons and the grid events let you handle data operations in Inline edit mode (see the code comments for details)

 ````CSHTML
 Use the command buttons to control the CUD operations.